Notice: Your browser is not supported or outdated so some features of the site might not be available.

 N/A

-The TV has low input lag overall, but there are some caveats.
+The TV has very low input lag overall.
 Its input lag at 60Hz is nothing out of the ordinary, and you get a responsive gaming experience.
-At 120Hz, the TV is at its snappiest and provides an incredibly responsive experience.
-Unfortunately, its input lag is much higher at its maximum refresh rate of 165Hz, which somewhat mitigates the point of gaming at 165fps for competitive gamers.
-However, 165Hz is still beneficial, since you get better motion clarity than the lower refresh rates.
+At 120Hz, the TV is very snappy and provides an incredibly responsive experience.
+Although the TV launched with higher-than-expected input lag at 165Hz, LG remedied the problem with firmware 33.11.35, and the TV now has only 4ms of delay at its maximum refresh rate.

 Below are some additional input lag measurements.